tatpongkatanyukul/ANN/2023/objectdetection.md

 ## Plan 4
 Try docker image from https://github.com/ufoym/deepo

 I hope that I don't have to come this far.
-Beside, nvidia-docker seems to work only for linux, not windows or mac!
+Beside, [nvidia-docker](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html#docker) seems to work only for linux, not windows or mac! at least as of Oct 17, 2022.

 ---